 - Review the police check result

-- Notify the University of the incorrect information and ask us to raise a dispute
+- Notify National Crime Check of the incorrect information and ask them to raise a dispute on your behalf.

 While the dispute is investigated, you must not use the original police check for any reason.
-You will be advised when the investigation has concluded and the outcome of the dispute.
+You should notify the University when the investigation has concluded and the outcome of the dispute.

 If I've got a criminal record, does that mean I can't go on placement?

 Your criminal history information disclosed on your police check will be reviewed by your assigned placement provider.
 They will assess your suitability for placement according to their own risk framework and policies.

 The University will make every effort to source suitable placements for you, and a staff member from your department will speak with you directly about what impact there might be on your studies (if any).

 How do I interpret my police check result, and how is it determined?

 Police information is disclosed by the Australian Criminal Intelligence Commission and Australian police agencies in accordance with applicable legislation and information release policies of the Australian Government and state and territory governments.

 When determining what information to release, police agencies will consider the Purpose of the check.
 All police checks obtained through the University have a pre-defined purpose that is tailored to your course; for example, "Work Experience - Healthcare/Vulnerable Groups - Public Health student".